 Frozen or Canned Alternatives

 If the produce item you want isn't in season or doesn’t fit in your budget, consider purchasing it frozen or canned.
-Fresh, frozen, canned or dried fruits and vegetables can be good for you.
+Fresh, frozen, canned and dried fruits and vegetables can be good for you.
 Canned and frozen fruits and vegetables are picked at peak freshness and can be just as nutritious as fresh foods because canning and freezing preserves many nutrients.
 Canned and frozen foods offer an alternative to fresh and may be more budget friendly.
 Be sure to check the ingredients list to avoid items with added sugars or salt.

 At the Meat Counter

 Consider purchasing a larger quantity of meat that is on sale and preparing enough for two or more meals.
 Enjoy leftovers later in the week or freeze for future use.
 Because meat is often the highest dollar ingredient in a recipe, consider planning meatless meals a few nights each week, or try replacing half the meat in dishes such as chili, meatloaf or burger patties with beans, finely minced mushrooms, or chopped vegetables.
 Incorporating more non-meat proteins, including beans, nuts and eggs, can be cost-effective and nutritious.